 Garden: The keen gardener is a joy to buy for as gloves, wellies and seeds are easy to source.
-A personalised dibber or custom plant labels are practical and useful to any man who likes to spend time in his garden.
+A personalised dibber or custom plant labels are practical and useful to any man who likes to spend the day in his garden.

-Walk the dog: The dog walker will enjoy gifts like new leads and collars to use with their hound, paired with a hip flask or thermos to keep him refreshed on the longer colder dog walk.
-A fun gift is a gun that fires tennis balls for the energetic dog that runs and runs.
+Walk the dog: The dog walker will enjoy new leads and collars to use with their hound, paired with a hip flask or thermos to keep him refreshed on the longer colder dog walk.
+A fun toy is a gun that fires tennis balls for the energetic dog that runs and runs.

-Play golf: Golf tees and balls are the perfect replenishment gift because they break and get lost regularly.
+Play golf: Golf tees and balls are the perfect replenishment, because they break and get lost regularly.

 Desirable objects are those items a man needs or wants but is either unable (strict budget) or unwilling to buy for himself.

-When it comes to useful items the list is endless.
-Think about the guy who loves his coffee.
-He may have a cafeteria, but does he have a coffee machine?
-Pods are expensive although convenient, but you can get a coffee machine that takes a portion of aromatic coffee beans.
-It turns them into one perfect coffee without fuss or drama.
-Throw in some unique beans roasted here in the UK and you have a gift to delight the coffee drinker every day for years not only at Christmas.
+When it comes to useful items, the lineup is endless.
+Think about the guy who loves his caffeine.
+He may have a cafeteria, but does he have a machine?
+Pods are expensive although convenient, but you can get a machine that takes a portion of aromatic beans.
+It turns them into perfect coffee without fuss or drama.

 More Means More

-Buying more of what he already has is tricky, but if you get it right you will give him a welcome cherished Christmas gift.
+Buying more of what he already has is tricky, but if you get it right you will show him you love and care.